chametukudoh/EkoPower-Churn-Prediction/README.md

 ---

-## ❓ Question
+## Question

 **How might we create a reliable, reproducible, and recall-optimized churn prediction pipeline for EkoPower—with full ML lifecycle tracking and an interactive dashboard for decision-makers?**

 ---

-# 🔧 What We Built
+# What I Built

-We implemented a full MLOps-compliant churn prediction solution using:
+I implemented a full MLOps-compliant churn prediction solution using:

 - `XGBoost` for classification
 - `Optuna` for hyperparameter tuning (recall-focused)